Kilowattrl/rpg-homebrew-importer/WEBSITE-INTEGRATION.md

 - One library section: `libraryExportPayload(section)`
 - A library-row export: use the exact object currently passed to `JSON.stringify` for that row's JSON download action
 - Page document: use the exact document object currently downloaded by the page-document export

-## Failure behavior

-Keep the existing JSON download buttons.
-When clipboard access fails, show a clear message and offer the normal JSON download immediately.
-Browsers decide whether to show the native “Open Obsidian?” prompt.

-The plugin accepts up to 32 MiB per direct clipboard handoff.
-Image-heavy page documents or very large libraries can exceed that because uploaded images are stored as data URLs.
-Those exports should fall back to normal JSON download/import.